arkp88/pushups/README.md

 ### Core Features
 - 🔐 Multi-user authentication via Supabase
+- 📥 **Smart Import Options:**
+  - Upload TSV files from your device (single or multiple)
-- 📥 Import from TSV or Google Drive (with multi-file selection)
+  - Import from Google Drive (single file or multi-select)
+  - **Recursive folder import** - Import all TSV files from a folder and all its subfolders with one click
+  - File selection/deselection before import
 - 🃏 Flashcard interface with smooth animations
 - ⭐ Bookmark important questions
 - 📊 Personal progress tracking & session statistics